 $150 - $200 This is bottom of the barrel.
 This is where you need to be careful.
 Quality can start to very drastically.
 Expect very little options and all factory generic parts.
 Its still very possible to find a good guitar in this range but sound quality is low.

 $100 and below.
 If this is your price point I'm sorry to say but I HIGHLY recommend you just don't buy a guitar.
-I know that sounds harsh but I'd rather you spend no money then buy a guitar that wont stay in tune.
-The reason is you will just quit and hate guitar at this point.
+I know that sounds harsh but I'd rather you spend no money than buy a guitar that won't work.
+The reason is you may get frustrated and just quit.
+Then it's harder to come back to the guitar after that bad experience.
 If your budget is at this point I suggest keeping in touch with us on our used guitar stock or saving up.